-Apply now for work trade at EcoFarm 2019!
+The deadline has now passed to apply for work trade at EcoFarm 2020.

 The EcoFarm Work Trade Program is an undercurrent for success in every area of the conference.
 Many of our volunteers are returning year after year and we value your contributions immensely!

 The deadline to apply for Work Trade is November 15th, 2019.
 Applicants will be notified by email by December 3rd, 2019.
 Please do not register for the conference until you hear from EcoFarm on the status of your work trade application, as refunds will NOT be provided!